PowerShell/PowerShell/docs/git/basics.md

 # Git 101

-We are using git version 2.7.x, but any version should be good.
+We are using Git version 2.8.1, but any recent version should be good.
-It's recommended to learn `git` command line tool for full cross-platform expirience.
+It's recommended to learn the `git` command line tool for full cross-platform experience and a deeper understanding of Git itself.

-There are (too) many git tutorials on the internet.
-Here we post referrences to our favorites.
+There are (too) many Git tutorials on the internet.
+Here we post references to our favorites.

 ## Install